Cameron County reports 3 virus deaths

-County health officials said Monday that three more Cameron County residents have died from COVID-19 related causes.
-Two of the reported deaths were unvaccinated.
+County health officials said Wednesday that three more Cameron County residents have died from COVID-19 related causes.
+The reported deaths were all unvaccinated.

-The individuals were a Brownsville man in his 30s, a Brownsville man in his 50s and a Los Fresnos man in his 50s.
+The individuals were a Brownsville woman in her 80s, a Brownsville man in his 40s and a Brownsville man in his 50s.

-Also Monday, the health department said it has received confirmation on an additional 118 laboratory reports of COVID-19, raising the total number of cases reported in Cameron County to 53,465.
+Also Wednesday, the health department said it received confirmation on an additional 13 laboratory reports of COVID-19, raising the total number of cases reported in Cameron County to 53,491.

-Of those new cases, 22 were laboratory reports of COVID-19 reported from unaccompanied minor shelters and detention centers addressing the COVID-19 cases in their facilities, the health department said.
+Of those new cases, two were laboratory reports of COVID-19 reported from unaccompanied minor shelters and detention centers addressing the COVID-19 cases in their facilities, the health department said.

-New cases were reported in Brownsville, Combes, Harlingen, La Feria, Laguna Vista, Los Fresnos, Los Indios, Olmito, Port Isabel and San Benito, the health department said.
+New cases were reported in Brownsville, Harlingen and San Benito, the health department said.

 Cameron County continues the vaccination efforts within communities.